 What is cloud resource governance?

-In how does Azure work?, you learned that Azure is a collection of servers and networking hardware running virtualized hardware and software on behalf of users.
-Azure enables your organization's development and IT departments to be agile by making it easy to create, read, update, and delete resources as needed.
+In How does Azure work?, you learned that Azure is a collection of servers and networking hardware running virtualized hardware and software on behalf of users.
+Azure enables your organization's applicatoin development and IT departments to be agile by making it easy to create, read, update, and delete resources as needed.